 What Research Says

 There have been many studies on marijuana’s impact on the brain.
 Teenage marijuana abuse is especially concerning.
 This is because studies show that the earlier someone begins using marijuana, the more severe the consequences.
-However, new research analyzing marijuana’s long-term effects on the brain are pointing to structural and functional changes that are quite scary.
+However, new research analyzing marijuana’s long-term effects on the brain is pointing to structural and functional changes that are quite scary.

 At this time, several THC-based medications have been recognized by the FDA to treat pain and other various conditions.
 Additionally, the medical community continues to examine the medicinal properties of different elements found in the cannabis plant, such as cannabidiol, a non-psychoactive known for its effectiveness in treating pain and other conditions.
 It’s also necessary to understand that marijuana potency has increased over the years, thus increasing the risk of marijuana addiction to frequent users.